Consequences – recap

 - Are the long hours you spend online each night affecting your ability to succeed at work, because you are so tired?

-Use exercise 1 to get you thinking about the affect your online behaviour has had on your life already and what you are already losing.
+Use the below exercise to get you thinking about the affect your online behaviour has had on your life already and what you are already losing.

 Remember that it is possible to lose an emotional or moral part of you, just as much as it is possible to lose something physical.